-- Behavioral countermeasures.
-Better bicyclist lane control and yielding; better pedestrian yielding; better driver scanning and yielding - Recommended action: Identify key messaging and distribution campaign to educate the traveling public and encourage the behaviors most likely to reduce crashes. - Design countermeasures.
-Improved lighting; additional bike lanes, where appropriate Recommended action: Identify locations for design changes most likely to reduce crashes.
+Recommended action: Identify key messaging and distribution campaign to educate the traveling public and encourage the behaviors most likely to reduce crashes.

+Recommended action: Identify locations for design changes most likely to reduce crashes.
 Focus initially on the corridors studied as part of the BPSAPs, and then on other locations where crash history, typology and environmental factors indicate the likelihood of effectiveness.